 This year we don't have to work in chat rooms like we did last year, especially during college free agency," Spielman said.
 "Each position had their own individual chat room [in 2020].

 "This year will be a little bit more normalized, where the scout and the coach can work together, as long as they're following the COVID protocol in the building, which we definitely will do," Spielman added.

 Spielman told a quick story Tuesday of a recent prospect evaluation that ended with Vikings scouts and coaches laughing.

 "Just having those little interactions and kidding with each other and being in person … like I said, we functioned and had a successful draft, we felt like, last year … adjusting just like everybody else has to adjust," Spielman said.
 "But there's nothing like being together in the room and grinding through the 12-to-14-hour days together in-person."

-View photos of reactions and announcements on draft day when Vikings were selected.
+View photos of reactions and announcements on draft day when current Vikings were selected.